 Words by Andrew Baird

-It’s no secret, the use of business email for communication is present in every working day.
-With so many hours invested in business email, it’s essential to be deliberate and effective when using this tool.
+It’s no secret that business emails take up a large portion of every working day.
+With so many hours invested, it’s essential to be purposeful when using this tool.
 Let’s explore some key aspects of an effective business email.

-Be deliberate with the business email subject
+Be specific with the email subject

-Devising the subject line is essential to engaging readers and enticing them into opening an important email.
-There are just a few key ingredients that achieve this.
-Perhaps the most important is to keep it short and to the point.
-A subject line must give a high-level overview of the email content and purpose, without being verbose.
-Secondly, create a subject that is engaging and interesting.
+The subject line is essential to enticing readers into opening an important email.
+There are two key strategies that achieve this.
+The first, and perhaps the most important, is to keep it short and to the point.
+The subject line must give a high-level overview of the email’s content and purpose without being verbose.
+The second is to make it engaging.
 A dull subject line is unlikely to motivate the desired response.

 Let’s look at a couple of examples:

-Report for review is a vague and disengaging subject line, whereas Aotea Bridge – Draft Design Report – For Review/ Comment is descriptive and concise.
-It also provides the reader with clear direction on the high-level topic, email purpose and action required.
+Report for review is vague and disengaging, whereas Aotea Bridge – Draft Design Report – For Review/ Comment is descriptive and concise.
+The latter gives the reader a clear indication of the topic, purpose and required action.

 Read more:

-20 Email Subject Lines That will Get Opened Every Time
+20 Email Subject Lines That Will Get Opened Every Time

 Best Practices for Email Subject Lines